 - Remember that while there are a few steps to putting on a condom (and it’s really important to use them right EVERY TIME you have sex), the process is actually really fast.
 If you’re still worried about taking a long time, practice with a cucumber.

 - Keep your condoms in a place that’s easily accessible, like a bedside drawer.
 This minimizes the amount of searching you’ll have to do in the moment.

 - It might be easier to talk about safer sex and using condoms before things get hot and heavy.

 - If you still feel weird about putting on a condom with your hands, there’s no medical reason to not use your mouth.
 Just make sure you start rolling the condom on with your hands, so you can keep the tip of the condom pinched.
 Also double check that the condom is rolled all the way down to the base of the penis (or sex toy)—you’ll probably have to use your hands to finish the job.

-Penis in vagina (PIV) sex isn’t the only type of sex that should involve condoms.
-Oral and anal sex also put you at risk for STIs.
+Penis-in-vagina (PIV) sex isn’t the only type of sex that should involve condoms.
+Anal and oral sex also put you at risk for STIs.
 Consider using flavored condoms for oral sex.
 We talk more about condoms here.
 Using lube also decreases the chance of getting or passing on an STI (and makes sex feel better for many people).

 If a partner ever accuses you of “ruining the mood” or reacts badly to using a condom, remember that you are NOT in the wrong.
 It is not your responsibility to keep the mood.
 Your partner needs to respect your boundaries.
 It is NOT ok if they make you feel bad or pressure you to do anything you’re not comfortable with.
-This is coercion, and potentially assault.
+This is coercion, and not freely-given consent.